fenago/recommendation-systems-python/Lab_7.md

 With this, we come to the end of this lab, as well as the main part of the course.
 In this course, we learned the following:

--   We were introduced to the world of recommender systems.
-We defined the recommendation problem mathematically and discussed the various types of recommendation engines that exist, as well as their advantages and disadvantages.
+1. We introduced recommender systems, defined the problem, and discussed different types of recommendation engines.
--   We then learned to perform data wrangling with the pandas library and familiarized ourselves with two of pandas, most powerful data
+2. We learned data wrangling with pandas, focusing on Series and DataFrames.
-    structures: the series and the DataFrame.
--   With our newly found data wrangling techniques, we proceeded to build an IMDB Top 250 clone.
-We then improved on this model to build a knowledge-based recommender that took into account the recommended movies\' genre, duration, and year of release.
+3. We built an IMDB Top 250 clone and enhanced it into a knowledge-based recommender using genre, duration, and release year.
--   Next, we learned how to build content-based recommenders using plot lines and subsequently more sophisticated metadata, such as the genre, cast, crew, and keywords.
-In the process, we familiarized ourselves with vectorizers and the cosine similarity metric.
+4. We explored content-based recommenders using plot lines and metadata, applying vectorizers and cosine similarity.
--   In the lab on data mining, we were introduced to the various techniques used in building and improving recommendation systems.
-We learned about similarity metrics other than the cosine score.
-We then proceeded to study clustering, with an emphasis on k-means clustering techniques.
-This was followed by discussions on dimensionality reduction (with an emphasis on PCA) and the various supervised learning techniques. the lab concluded with a tour of evaluation metrics that are used to gauge the performance of recommender systems.
--   the lab on collaborative filtering had us experimenting with a variety of models that used rating data, and also leveraged data mining techniques introduced in the previous lab.
-We were also introduced to the [surprise] library, which made building recommender systems a breeze.
--   In this final lab, we briefly discussed the various kinds of hybrid recommender used in the industry today and built a model that incorporated collaborative filtering into a content-based engine to offer personalized recommendations to a user, while keeping the current movie being watched in mind.

-What we have covered, of course, only touches the surface of the world of recommender systems.
-However, I am positive that readers will now be in a very good place to tackle advanced topics in the field.
-I have listed a few resources in the [Appendix] that could serve as a next stop on your journey to becoming a recommendations master.

-As mentioned earlier, all the code written as part of this course is available as a GitHub repository to enable you to effortlessly tinker and experiment with the code as you journey through this course.
-I\'d like to thank you all for having come this far.
-If you have any comments, corrections, criticism, or suggestions, feel free to contact me at [rounakbanik\@gmail.com].
+5. We covered data mining techniques, including clustering (k-means), PCA, supervised learning, and evaluation metrics.
+6. We experimented with collaborative filtering models and used the *surprise* library to simplify implementation.
+7. We built a hybrid recommender combining collaborative filtering and content-based approaches for personalized recommendations.